sarangzambare/lan_vc/README.md

 # Simple application for LAN VideoChat using TCP sockets.
 ## Author: Sarang Zambare

-The main of making this program is educational.
+The aim of making this program is educational.
 At the Indian Institute of Technology,Bombay, IP addresses are distributed according to room numbers.
 This fact can be exploited into making a program where-in the the student can enter the room number of his/her friend and start a video chat.